-“It makes sense we should be unwinding some of these extraordinary measures that we’ve been counting on to help people through the difficult times,” said Dr. Michael Pakko, chief economist at the Arkansas Economic Development Institute.
+Dr. Michael Pakko, chief economist at the Arkansas Economic Development Institute remarks that the situation is not as simple as it appears.
+“It makes sense we should be unwinding some of these extraordinary measures that we’ve been counting on to help people through the difficult times.”

-Pakko said the generous unemployment money can’t shoulder all the blame for a worker shortage.
-Some people lack childcare.
-Others don’t feel safe returning to work.
-That’s the case for Bauldwin, who used to work in an assisted living facility.
+Pakko said the supplemental unemployment money isn’t the sole reason for a worker shortage.
+Some people lack childcare while others still don’t feel safe returning to work.

 Read the original story on the ABC 7 website here.